GruppJa/TentaKiller/README.md

 Exam Take Page
 Challange View/Edit Page(s)
 Sync.
 (Bind) VoiceEnabled CheckBox with MainWindow.VoiceEnabled instead of ToggleButton.VoiceEnabled (BUG it is enabled, but reverse for some reason)
-BUG sync / bind / ItemsSource ..
-  navigate to a exam, add a challange, navigate back to same exam, CRASH!
 Add dates to all domain classes (Models)
 Remove Challange
+In Challange Page, list Exams it is part of.
 In InputWindow, focus on input field on open.
-When removing Exam, remove (ask first?) related Challanges (if the Challange is not related to any other exam) Challanges Page (list of challanges)
-Refactor : rename Challange to Challenge (everywhere)
+When removing Exam, remove (ask first?) related Challanges (if the Challange is not related to any other exam) Refactor : rename Challange to Challenge (everywhere)

 # DONE
+BUG sync / bind / ItemsSource ..
+  navigate to a exam, add a challange, navigate back to same exam, CRASH!
+Challanges Page (list of challanges)
 Add Lie
 Remove Lie
 Edit Lie